nipun3011/LittleCitizens/README.md

-# LittleCitizens
+# Mini Juris
 ## Why Choose Our App?
 ### Engaging learning experience:
-'Little Citizens' offers interactive, adaptive, and engaging learning experiences.
+'Mini Juris' offers interactive, adaptive, and engaging learning experiences.
 It presents real-life scenarios related to child rights, ensuring that learning is relatable and practical.
 ### Inclusivity and accessibility: